What are the changes?

 What are the changes to yellow fever vaccination accreditation?

-Individual practitioners prescribing yellow fever vaccination will now be required to successfully complete the online Yellow Fever Vaccination Learning Module every three years.
+Individual practitioners prescribing yellow fever vaccination are required to successfully complete the online Yellow Fever Vaccination Learning Module every three years.

 Yellow Fever Vaccination Centres will be required to maintain a log of all practitioners prescribing the vaccine and evidence that they have successfully completed the online Yellow Fever Vaccination Learning Module.
 NSW Health will receive a training log from the Australian Department of Health to monitor compliance against the new training requirements.
 Any change of details including change of individual practitioners must be notified to MOH-vaccreports@health.nsw.gov.au within 7 days using the change of details.